issim9825/TCP-transfer/README.md

 ## Task 2

 Run `python3 webserver.py` in one terminal.
-Run `python3 client.py -i 'localhost' -p 12000 -f index.html` in another terminal to get the HTTP headers and content of the index-file.
+Run `python3 client.py -i localhost -p 12000 -f index.html` in another terminal to get the HTTP headers and content of the index-file.

-Run `python3 client.py -i 'localhost' -p 12000 -f <non-existing file>` to get the 404 message as output.
+Run `python3 client.py -i localhost -p 12000 -f <non-existing file>` to get the 404 message as output.

 ## Task 3